filenwind/typed-static-files/README.md

 npx typed-sf -e png,jpg -s ./src/res
 ```

+If you have file: `./src/res/test.png`

+Will create a declaration file for it: `./src/res/test.png.d.ts`

 ## Options
 |                | alias | default     | description                                        |
 | -------------- | ----- | ----------- | -------------------------------------------------- |